simonecorsi/nxa/README.md

 const nxa = require("nxa");

 export default nxa({
+  // if handler method found it will be used for every request
+  handler: (req, res) => res.end("OK"),

-  get(req, res) {
+  // if {get,post,put,patch,delete} named method found it will be routed here get(req, res) {
     return res.json({ ok: 1 })

   },

-  // if {get,post,put,patch,delete} named method found it will be routed here put(req, res) {
+  put(req, res) {
-    // convenience use res.json setting content-type
-    return { ok: 1 }
+    // convenience use res.json under the hood and sets content-type to json return { ok: 1 }
   },

-  // if handler method found it will be used for every request
-  handler: (req, res) => res.end("OK"),

   // catch-all errors in your handlers onError(req,res,error) {
     // handler error and return